xplyce/DAI-2022-HTTP-Infra/README.md

 The goal of the step is to use AJAX requests to dynamically update a Web page every few seconds with data coming from the dynamic Web server.

+Note: in the webcast we introduce you to JQuery, but you can also use the more modern [JavaScript Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to easily make AJAX requests.

 ### Webcasts

 * [Labo HTTP (4): AJAX avec JQuery](https://www.youtube.com/watch?v=fgpNEbgdm5k)